TechEmpower/FrameworkBenchmarks/frameworks/Java/officefloor/README.md

 * **officefloor** : WoOF implementation using EntityManager
 * **officefloor-spring_data** : WoOF implementation taking advantage of Spring Data repositories.
 This also demonstrates integrating Spring as a library of objects for dependency injection via OfficeFloor into functions/methods.

 **officefloor-spring_data** (with possibly **officefloor-netty** incorporated) is likely representative of application development, as provides the mature easier abstractions for the developer to work with (and less code to managed).
-However, the above tests show the trade-off costs in performance for the easeir development.
+However, the above tests show the trade-off costs in performance for the easier development.

 # OfficeFloor real benefit